 If you decide to buy a book scanner you really only have a few options at the moment.
 The most popular dedicated book scanners for home use are made by Plustek and cost anywhere from $300 to $800.
 Customer reviews of the Plustek book scanners are a bit mixed.
-There is a newer scanner by Ion called the Book Saver which looks very interesting but it does not appear to have been released just yet.
+There is a newer option now being used by many which is basically a document camera system , Check out the Ziggi-HD by Ipevo to see what a device like this can do.
 Certainly something to keep your eye on.

 If your book scanning is on the occasional side then a portable scanner like the Vupoint Magic Wand or the Flip-Pal may work.
 The Magic Wand is a handheld scanner that you scroll across the page.
 The Flip-Pal is a compact scanner that you can actually place on top of the item to be scanned.
 Both have their pros and cons as far as book scanning so it really depends on the volume you plan to scan.

 Finally, both Canon and Epson make flatbed scanners that feature either gutter correction (to reduce edge effect) or expandable lids to accommodate book placement.
 This can be fine for scanning some pages here and there but not appropriate for older books due to the risk of damage.